ojilles/jilles.net/_drafts/2019-10-31-the-youtube-wonder.md

 is very simple and the production values are great and I love some of the scientific approach (how he measures the sharpness of the knife with an Edge-On-Up.
-The [knife review videos](https://youtu.be/ZNYhi6QwmzE) are well done but less interesting to me personally.
+The [knife review videos](https://youtu.be/ZNYhi6QwmzE) are well done but less interesting to me, personally.

 ### Vsauce
 ### Standupmaths